ozzestrophic/github-task/README.md

 - Given a date, the most popular repositories created from this date onwards should be returned.
 - A filter for the programming language.
 - Big plus: design this service to be able to handle great load of requests per second
+- Add theming feature for convert the design to dark or light mode

 ## Implementation Details